russellvaughan/CV/README.md

 - I have brought numerous new major advertising clients on board notably the likes of GSK, Mars and Fiat.
 - I understand that the biggest jobs require a team effort and I was extremely proud to be part of team took BT from a non spender to a multimillon pound advertiser.
-- I was also part of a team that launched Dax, a new digital audio advertising network in the UK.
-In its first year dax acheived 75% market awareness and over £1m in advertising revenues.
+- I was also part of a team that launched Dax, a new digital audio advertising network, in the UK.
+In its first year Dax acheived 75% market awareness and over £1m in advertising revenues.
 - Previously to my media work, I joined a startup recruitment company with 5 employess and $100,000 a year revenues and in just over a year, we scaled that to a 20 person company with $1.4m in revenues.

 #### Compulsive Coder